Konstantin Kurylenko: The Handball Player vs. Olga Kurylenko’s Father — They’re Not the Same Person

 Media Coverage & Public Reaction

 Sports media covered Kostyantyn Kurylenko within the niche world of European handball.
-Ukrainian outlets reported on Motor Zaporizhzhia’s domestic campaigns.
-Eurohandball published match reports when Meshkov Brest competed internationally.
+Ukrainian outlets reported on Motor Zaporizhye’s domestic campaigns.
+Eurohandball published match reports when both Meshkov Brest and Motor competed internationally.
 These stories focused on team performance rather than individual player profiles.

 The public reaction is mostly confusion.
 Social media posts regularly mix up the two men.
 Sports fans searching for player stats complain about getting celebrity results.
 Film fans researching Olga’s background stumble into handball forums.
 The overlap frustrates everyone involved.